 These rankings looked at schools from all throughout the middle of the country and evaluated them based on measures of selectivity, student success, diversity, and more.

-Here are the 25 best colleges in the Midwest:
+Here are the 25 best US college rankings in the Midwest:

 25. Creighton University